Is it really possible to use rice water for hair growth and thickness and to even stop hair loss?

 Before I get into the steps of preparing your rice water and using it in your hair, let’s first understand where exactly did this remedy came from.

-The History Behind Using Rice Water For Hair Growth
+Brief History Of Rice Water For Hair Growth

 Interestingly, the use of rice water to encourage hair growth has been practiced for many centuries in Asia.
 It’s only that social media has made it easier to share information these days.